 On April 15, 2019, the board of directors of the Company declared a common stock dividend in a ratio of two shares of common stock for every one share of common stock presently held by the Company's stockholder (the "Stock Dividend").
-The record date of this common Stock Dividend, which the Company refers to as the Stock Dividend was May 7, 2019, the day immediately prior to the consummation of the Company's initial public offering on May 8, 2019, and the payment date of the Stock Dividend was May 8, 2019.
+The record date of this common Stock Dividend, which the Company refers to as the Stock Dividend was May 7, 2019, the day immediately prior to the consummation of the Company's IPO on May 8, 2019, and the payment date of the Stock Dividend was May 8, 2019.
 Purchasers of the Company's common stock in the Company's public offering were not entitled to receive any portion of the Stock Dividend.
-The Company's consolidated financial statements include the effects of this Stock Dividend.